Clare Carswell is a Creative Arts Industry Mentor for

 We partner with other artists and arts organisations to make innovative and exciting art events happen and as we do we support the artists we work with to take their work to new audiences.

-Recently we worked with young curator Sam Hall and artist Janey Carline of Everyone's An Artist to host the DIG experimental performance art week-end for eleven artists in May this year.
+We worked with young curator Sam Hall and artist Janey Carline of Everyone's An Artist to host the DIG experimental performance art week-end for eleven artists in May 2018 and are working with them to host SWIM this year.

 We are looking forward to working with the Fundación Sierra de Libar in Spain to deliver the COU COU ANDALUCIA open call international screen event at the Pueblos Blancos Festival in September.